Magic Carpet Ride (Mighty Dub Katz song)

 "Magic Carpet Ride" is a song by British duo Mighty Dub Katz, which consisted of DJ, musician and record producer Norman Cook and his former flatmate Gareth Hansome (a.k.a.
 GMoney).
 It was first released in 1995 and peaked within the top 10 in Germany, the Netherlands, Spain and Switzerland.
-The song contains a sample of Chakachas' recording "Yo Soy Cubano" from 1970, and Sandee's recording "Notice Me" from 1988.
-The male vocals are based on Laid Back's "White Horse".
+The song's melody is based on a sample of Chakachas' recording "Yo Soy Cubano" from 1970, and Sandee's recording "Notice Me" from 1988.
+The male vocals are based on Laid Back's "White Horse" from 1983.
 A black-and-white music video was shot to accompany the song.

 Critical reception

-Larry Flick from Billboard wrote that this "kitchen-sink instrumental from the ever-experimental mind of producer Norman Cook combines elements of disco and merengue-with the occasional splash electro-pop.
+The NME made the song single of the week, saying that it was a piece of "pure sunshine".
+Larry Flick from Billboard magazine wrote that this "kitchen-sink instrumental from the ever-experimental mind of producer Norman Cook combines elements of disco and merengue-with the occasional splash electro-pop.
 The end result is a quirky, but endearing jam that will enjoy a nice run on the turntables of adventurous DJs."
 He also concluded, "File this one under "happy house" and twirl on, children."
 Pan-European magazine Music & Media described the song as a "Latin house trinket".
-On the 1997 re-release, Daisy & Havoc from Music Weeks RM Dance Update gave it five out of five, adding, "This brilliant unusual track should be a surprise to very few people – it's been around for years. [...]
+On the 1997 re-release, Daisy & Havoc from Music Weeks RM Dance Update gave it a full score of five out of five, adding, "This brilliant unusual track should be a surprise to very few people – it's been around for years. [...]
 Presumably they're after a summer hit with this one and it's well deserved – nothing else sounds like it or lasts like it."